This is a Jaycotts.co.uk blog post.

 You also need a tool to attach them with Vario-pliers you will quite honestly find lots of uses for these

-I am also keen not to influence you too much on how to wear this garment , yes I have worn mine out and I loved it.
-I promise to show you photos wearing it on the next post though.
+I am a keen not to influence you too much on how to wear this garment , yes I have worn mine out and I loved it.

 Sewing is a personal thing, we are not producing clones of what someone else has made - we are individuals with our own tastes and preferences, patterns do not have to be slavishly adhered to.( However having said that please take note of the suggested fabrics - they are there for a reason.)